Explore Courses

 How Long Should a Letter of Recommendation Be?

-An ideal LOR should be 400-600 words long.
+An ideal LOR format should be 400-600 words long.
 This length provides enough room to detail the applicant’s strengths while remaining concise and readable.

 Why Keep It Concise?